 - The patient has difficulty opening the mouth, quick gag reflex.

-- The treatment often requires the patient to take antibiotics.
+- Treatment often requires the patient to take antibiotics.

-- The patient is in unfavourable conditions (exposed to drafts, in the cold…) due to work.
+- Patient is in unfavourable conditions (exposed to drafts, in the cold…) due to work.

 - Risk of perforating injury on the base of the nerve chamber; root filling may go a little over the tip.